spressoinsights/spresso-sdk-dotnet/README.md

 Note that for best performance, `AuthTokenHandler` should should be a singleton and live for the lifetime of the application.

 ## Spresso.Sdk.PriceOptimizations
-SDK that works with the Spresso Price Optimzation APIs to fetch optimal prices for a given set of products.
+SDK that works with the Spresso Price Optimization APIs to fetch optimal prices for a given set of products.

 Note that for best performance, `PriceOptimizationsHandler` should should be a singleton and live for the lifetime of the application.